nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ```
 #### List out all expenses: `list`
 Lists out all currently tracked expenses in a list using the keyword `list`.
 Each entry shows
-its current index in the list, followed by the date, amount, category and any remarks for each expense
+its current index in the list, followed by the date, amount, category and the remarks for each expense
 made.

 Format: `list`